Skip site navigation (1)Skip section navigation (2)

 Some ACS symbols (ACS_S3, ACS_S7, ACS_LEQUAL, ACS_GEQUAL, ACS_PI,

-ACS_NEQUAL, ACS_STERLING) were not documented in any publicly released
+ACS_NEQUAL, and ACS_STERLING) were not documented in any publicly re-

-System V. However, many publicly available terminfos include acsc
+leased System V. However, many publicly available terminfo entries in-

-second-hand list of their character descriptions has come to light.
+ded, and a second-hand list of their character descriptions has come to

-The displayed values for the ACS_ and WACS_ constants depend on
+The displayed values of ACS_ constants depend on

-latter is capable of displaying Unicode while the former is not,
+acter configurations (the former is capable of displaying Unicode

 whether the locale uses UTF-8 encoding.

-In certain cases, the terminal is unable to display line-drawing char-
+In certain cases, the terminal is unable to display forms-drawing char-

-acters except by using UTF-8 (see the discussion of NCURSES_NO_UTF8_ACS
+acters except by using UTF-8; see the discussion of the

 Character Set